 Landing an Internship at the United Nations Headquarters

-As part of the Adelphi University International Career Accelerator Program (CAP), students are alerted to internship opportunities available to international students.
+As part of the Adelphi University International Career Accelerator program, students are alerted to internship opportunities available to international students.
 As Dari explained, the team is extremely helpful because they take into account visa limitations and complications.
 “We can rely on what they have to offer; if they advertise it to us, we are eligible to do it,” she says, pointing out there is no worse feeling than really wanting an internship and only learning later you are not eligible.

 Initially, Dari had no intention of applying to the UN internship.
 “I didn’t react right away,” she explains.
 “I didn’t think it would be the right thing to do.”

-However, members of the CAP team, knowing Dari’s aspirations and ambitions, encouraged her to apply.
+However, members of the Career Accelerator team, knowing Dari’s aspirations and ambitions, encouraged her to apply.

 “Of course, there is that feeling of imposter syndrome,” recalls Dari.
 But she faced her fears with support from the Adelphi International team, who helped prioritize paperwork and improve her cover letter and resume.
 “Interview practice was also helpful,” she adds.
 “While I’m studying, I’m not interviewing for jobs, so it’s good to sharpen those skills.”

 Within days, the UN reached out.
 The entire United Nations team was also very supportive, she says.
 As part of the interview process, she was asked to work on several marketing projects that took her two days to complete.
 “It was very overwhelming,” she remembers.
 “But once I started, I knew I could do it.
 Nothing is impossible.”

 The final step was an interview.
 Dari had the choice of interviewing in person at the UN headquarters or online.
 “I said, ‘I’m coming in!’” she laughs, noting she was not sure if it would be her only chance to see the inside of the building.
 “They were the most wonderful, nicest people.
 I have done so many interviews and [everyone] has treated me with so much respect.”

 Since the UN team knew about Dari and had seen her work, the interview was a chance for Dari to learn about the UN.